-Your computer might have an integrated (saves energy) and a dedicated graphics card (optimizes performance).
-Windows will not always choose the right GPU to use for Virtual Surveyor.
-Luckily, you can set the graphics card that is used for Virtual Surveyor yourself.
-This article explains you how.
+Your computer might have both an integrated (saves energy) and a dedicated graphics card (optimizes performance).
+Windows does not always choose the best GPU to use for Virtual Surveyor.
+Lucky for you, you can set the graphics card that is used for Virtual Surveyor yourself.

 First, check which graphics card Virtual Surveyor currently uses:

 - Go to File

 - The Active Graphics Card is shown as illustrated in the screen below.

 If you have a better graphics card in your computer then the one shown, then you can force Windows to use your better card.
 Read on.

 Set the Default GPU

 - Type graphics settings and press Enter to open the settings window.

 - Click Browse under Custom options for apps.